copyhackers/airstory-wp/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Improved error handling, wider support for older versions of OpenSSL and libxml.

 = 1.1.2 =
 Fixes an issue with the 1.1.1 release where a file that does not exist was being loaded.